openvinotoolkit/openvino/docs/ops/broadcast_rules.md

 **Numpy broadcast**:
 1. Right aligned dimensions of the two tensors are compared elementwise.
 2. Smaller tensor is prepended with dimension(s) of size 1 in order to have the same shape as the larger tensor.
-3. After alignment two tensors are compatible when:
-   * both are equal or
-   * one of the dimensions is 1.
+3. After alignment two tensors are compatible when both are equal or one of the dimensions is 1.
 4. Tensor with dimension of size 1 will be implicitly broadcasted to match the size of the second tensor.
 5. When both inputs are of rank = 0 the result is a scalar.

-**Bidirectional broadcast**:
-1. Dimensions of the input tensors are right alignment.
-2. Following broadcast rule is applied: `numpy.array(input) * numpy.ones(target_shape)`.
-3. Two corresponding dimension must have the same value, or one of them is equal to 1.
-4. Output shape may not be equal to *desired* shape if:
-   * *desired* shape contains dimensions of size 1,
-   * *desired* shape rank is smaller than the rank of input tensor.

 **PDPD broadcast**:
 1. First input tensor A is of any rank, second input B has rank smaller or equal to the first input.